bugzilla/bugzilla/docs/en/rst/integrating/auth-delegation.rst

      with additional query string parameters `client_api_login` and `callback_result`.
   4. At this point, the consumer now has the api key and login information.
 Be sure to compare the `callback_result` to whatever result was initially sent back to Bugzilla.
-3. Finally, you should check that the API key and login are valid, using the :ref:`rest_user_valid_login` REST resource.
+3. Finally, you should check that the API key and login are valid, using the :ref:`rest_user_whoami` REST resource.

 Your application should take measures to ensure when receiving a user at your